The Lockheed Martin Armed Forces Bowl

 Lockheed Martin joined the bowl on February 5, 2014 as the title sponsor of the postseason college football game formerly known as the Bell Helicopter Armed Forces Bowl (2006 - 2013).
 In 2016, Lockheed Martin committed to an extension of their title sponsorship through the 2019 game.

 Louisiana Tech kicker Jonathan Barnes hit a 32-yard field goal as time expired, giving the Bulldogs the 48-45 win over Navy in the 2016 Lockheed Martin Armed Forces Bowl.
 The game featured an offensive explosion, setting Armed Forces Bowl records for highest point total (surpassing last year's game) and most combined offensive yards with 956.
-La Tech WR Trent Taylor was named the Bulldogs MVP, hauling in 12 catches for 233 yards and two touchdowns.
+La Tech WR Trent Taylor was named the Bulldogs' MVP, hauling in 12 catches for 233 yards and two touchdowns.
 The man throwing Taylor the ball, Ryan Higgins, finished the night with 409 passing yards and led the Bulldogs to their third straight bowl win.
-This was Louisiana Tech's first appearance in Fort Worth, and they certainly made a statement to grab their first victory.
+This was Louisiana Tech's first appearance in Fort Worth, and the team certainly made a statement to grab its first victory.

 Boise St. 34

 Air Force 36

 Air Force 47